librecores/librecores-ci-jenkins-server/README.md

 docker run -d -v /var/run/docker.sock:/var/run/docker.sock -p 2376:2375 bobrik/socat TCP4-LISTEN:2375,fork,reuseaddr UNIX-CONNECT:/var/run/docker.sock
 ```

+Connect to Jenkins and login:

+Open 127.0.0.1:8080 (by default) in your browser while the server is running.
+Log in with

+Login: admin
+Password: admin

 #### Developing Pipeline libraries

 In the _Development_ folder there is a _PipelineLib_ folder, which allows local building and testing of the library.